rclone/rclone/docs/content/rc.md

 **Authentication is required for this call.**

+### config/setpassword: Set the password of the config file {#config-setpassword}

+Parameters:

+- password - password of the config file to use

+**Authentication is required for this call.**

 ### config/update: update the config for a remote. {#config-update}

 This takes the following parameters: